-Given the gap in wellness models, I co-developed the idea of EcoWellness during my graduate studies, which serves as a foundation for exploring the role of nature in counseling processes.
+Given the gap in wellness models, I developed the concept of EcoWellness during my graduate studies, which serves as a foundation for exploring the role of nature in counseling processes.
 EcoWellness is the perceived sense of wellness one experiences through their connection with nature.
 I developed an assessment (the Reese EcoWellness Inventory) during my doctoral studies and tested aspects of its validity and reliability.
 Through an expansive literature review, I proposed that there are many aspects of EcoWellness, including access, environmental identity, and the experience of transcendence.
 Through a large random sample of participants, I found that there were seven aspects of EcoWellness in particular:

 I found that EcoWellness is, in fact, related and predictive of an evidence-based wellness model in counseling (the Indivisible Self Model of Wellness; Myers & Sweeney, 2008).
 Whether one has access to nature, experiences connection to it, utilizes nature in their life and feels passionate about an environmental cause, experiences a greater sense of closeness to one's life guiding principles and to others all seem to positively impact perceived wellness.